-39 On 20 December 2002, the Finance Committee approved a commitment to inject \$2,000,000,000 from the Capital Investment Fund to partly finance the construction cost of the International Exhibition Centre (IEC) (subsequently renamed as AsiaWorld-Expo ("AWE")) at Hong Kong International Airport, in exchange for equity in the centre.
-The \$2,000,000,000 equity had been injected in full as at 31 March 2006.

-40 The Government and the Airport Authority (AA) have formed IEC Holdings Limited (Holdings) as their investment vehicle for the project.
+- 39 On 20 December 2002, the Finance Committee approved a commitment to inject \$2,000,000,000 from the Capital Investment Fund to partly finance the construction cost of the International Exhibition Centre (IEC) (subsequently renamed as AsiaWorld-Expo (AWE)) at Hong Kong International Airport, in exchange for equity in the centre.
+The \$2,000,000,000 equity had been injected in full as at 31 March 2006. - 40 The Government and the Airport Authority (AA) have formed IEC Holdings Limited (Holdings) as their investment vehicle for the project.
 In August 2003, the Government and the AA entered into agreements with Dragages et Travaux Publics (HK) Limited (subsequently known as Dragages Hong Kong Ltd), Yu Ming Investments Limited and Yu Ming Investment Management Limited (collectively referred to as Joint Venture Partners (JVP)) and subsequently established a joint venture company, Hong Kong IEC Limited.
-The current shareholders of JVP are Dragages Hong Kong Ltd and Industrial and Commercial Bank of China (Asia) Ltd. The Government and AA, through their shareholding in Holdings, respectively hold 76.5% and 10% of shares in Hong Kong IEC Limited, while the JVP hold 13.5%.
-The 13.5% investment of the JVP represents 15% of the construction cost of the AWE.
+The current shareholders of JVP are Dragages Hong Kong Ltd and Industrial and Commercial Bank of China (Asia) Ltd. The Government and AA, through their shareholding in Holdings, respectively hold 74.9% and 10% of shares in Hong Kong IEC Limited, while the JVP hold 15.1%.
+The 15.1% investment of the JVP represents 16.8% of the construction cost of the AWE.
 In exchange for its 10% equity stake in the joint venture, AA provides the land for the AWE development.
 Hong Kong IEC Limited will own the AWE for a 25-year franchise period, and has been responsible for carrying out, monitoring and supervising the AWE project, and has appointed the contractor and operator.
-The first phase of AWE was officially opened in December 2005 and came into full operation in the first quarter of 2006.
+The first phase of AWE was officially opened in December 2005.